-If you believe you have Coeliac disease you should first discuss it with your doctor, they can carry out a blood test to confirm it.
-It is important that you DO NOT stop eating gluten at any point during the blood test and the time in between the biopsy or your test will not be accurate and can even show negative.
+If you believe you have Coeliac disease, you should first discuss it with your doctor.
+They can carry out a blood test to confirm it.
+It is crucial that you DO NOT stop eating gluten at any point during the blood test, and the time in between the biopsy or your test will not be accurate and can even show negative.

-Some doctors are even advising patients to give up gluten before your test, if you give up gluten before you get tested your body may not show the antibodies which will mean your test will be inaccurate and in order to get retested you will need to eat gluten again for at least six weeks.
+Some doctors are even advising patients to give up gluten before their test.
+If you give up gluten before you get tested, your body may not show the antibodies, which will mean your test will be inaccurate, and to get retested, you will need to eat gluten again for at least six weeks.

-It is harder to reintroduce gluten once you have cut it out due to the severity of symptoms it causes, some patients find that they feel too ill to reintroduce for the 6 week period that is needed and give up on getting a diagnosis all together.
+It is harder to reintroduce gluten once you have cut it out due to the severity of symptoms it causes.
+Some patients feel too ill to reintroduce for the six week period that is needed and give up on getting a diagnosis altogether.

-There are 2 parts to diagnosing coeliac disease
+There are two parts to diagnosing coeliac disease.

-A simple blood test which checks for antibodies – it is possible to have a negative test and yet still have coeliac disease.
+A simple blood test that checks for antibodies is possible to have a negative test and yet still have coeliac disease.

-To make sure the correct diagnosis is carried out your child will be referred to a gastroenterologist for the appropriate tests.
+To ensure the correct diagnosis is carried out, your child will be referred to a gastroenterologist for the appropriate tests.

-If your test was positive you can switch to a gluten free diet straight away.
+If your test was positive, you could switch to a gluten-free diet straight away.

-Just because the test was negative doesn’t mean you are not a coeliac, it is possible to have a false blood test, if your symptoms are severe you can request the biopsy for definitive proof.
+Just because the test was negative doesn’t mean you are not coeliac.
+It is possible to have a false blood test, and if your symptoms are severe, you can request a biopsy for definitive proof.